gpustack/gpustack/README.md

 # GPUStack

-GPUStack is designed to help you deploy and manage large language models (LLMs) efficiently.
+GPUStack is an open-source GPU cluster manager designed to run large language models(LLMs) efficiently.

-### Key features:
+### Key Features:

-- **Supports a wide variety of hardware:** Whether you have a single GPU or a complex setup, GPUStack can handle it.
+- **Supports a Wide Variety of Hardware:** Run with any brand of GPUs in Apple MacBooks, Windows PCs, and Linux servers.
-- **Scales with your GPU inventory:** Add more GPUs to scale up your operations seamlessly.
+- **Scales with Your GPU Inventory:** Easily add more GPUs or nodes to scale up your operations.
-- **Lightweight Python package:** With minimal dependencies and operational overhead, GPUStack is easy to install and use.
+- **Lightweight Python Package:** Minimal dependencies and operational overhead.
 - **OpenAI-compatible APIs:** Serve APIs that are compatible with OpenAI standards.
-- **User and API key management:** Simplified user and key management to keep your operations secure.
+- **User and API key management:** Simplified management of users and API keys to enhance security.
-- **GPU metrics monitoring:** Keep an eye on GPU performance and utilization.
+- **GPU metrics monitoring:** Monitor GPU performance and utilization in real-time.
-- **Token usage and rate metrics:** Track how many tokens are used and manage rate limits effectively.
+- **Token usage and rate metrics:** Track token usage and manage rate limits effectively.

 ## Installation